digidem/mapeo-core/README.md

   syncfile that declares a different project ID.
 If either side doesn't have a project ID set, sync will be permitted.

-### var ev = sync.replicateNetwork(peer)

-`peer` should be an already-discoverable peer object, emitted from the `peer` event or returned on the `peers()` method.

-If you want to replicate with a peer that is not discovered yet, but you have the host and port, we haven't made this easy at the moment.
-The code is written internally but not exposed via a public API.
-PRs welcome.

 ### Sync errors

 Various subclasssed `Error`s are exposed by this module, to make it easier to